nimaabaeian/icub_chatbot/README.md

 | `pendingUser` | Last user message saved when all models fail; recovered within 10 min |
 | `updatedAt` | Timestamp (ms epoch) of the last KV write |

 Only the most recent 6 messages (`CONTEXT_WINDOW`) are forwarded to the model; older context is covered by the rolling summary.
+Summarisation is **incremental** — only the turns added since the last summary are sent to the summariser, preventing drift over long conversations.

 ### User profile